From Numbers to Container Strings: Coda

 \section{Coda}

-In this paper, we developed with some care two ways of coding ur-strings in arithmetic that use the interpretation of a string theory as intermediary.
+In this paper, we developed with some care two ways of coding container strings in arithmetic that use the interpretation of a string theory as intermediary.
 The aim was to get all the pieces in place and to push our knowledge of these two strategies a bit further.
 Many questions remain.

-Given Smullyan's idea of coding strings in arithmetic, there are still many ways to proceed and code ur-strings.
+Given Smullyan's idea of coding strings in arithmetic, there are still many ways to proceed and code container strings.
 We have studied one specific way.
 The natural arithmetical theory to study our strategy turned out to be \pamsmu.
 What about other the other ways of coding described in Section~\ref{stus} (and, possibly, some I missed)?
 Under what precise assumptions do they work?
-A second question here is to develop the model theory of $\pamsmu$.
+A second question here is to develop the model theory of $\pamsmu$ of which next to nothing is known.

 We studied the Markov strings for two base theories.
 The first one was $\pamo$.
-The second one is $\pamres$ in which we have the Stack Principle for ur-strings as an extra.

-Can we develop the model theory of \pamo\ a bit further with an eye on the Markov-style ur-strings of the models?
+The second one is $\pamres$ in which we have the Stack Principle for container strings as an extra.
+Can we develop the model theory of \pamo\ a bit further with an eye on the Markov-style container strings of the models?

-We hope the reader will feel inspired to look into some of the many questions asked in the paper.
+We hope the reader will feel inspired to look into some of the many questions raised in the paper.